nov30th/ha-hoho-google-media-center/README.md

     msg.fix_ha_media_player|Whether fixes the issue of HA media_player msg.rich_info_support|Whether read the metadata in music file push to media_player instead of filenames. msg.reset_ordered_index_once_stop_playing|Whether reset to 1st song on next playing if you turned the music off (non-shuffle mode)

+2. Replace the media_player.home_group to your media player ID or group ID.

 ## Enjoy the powerful node-red and this content.